MicrosoftDocs/VBA-Docs/api/Excel.caption.md

 # Caption property (Excel Graph)

 Returns or sets the title text for the object.
-Read/write String.
+Read/write **String**.

+## Syntax

 _expression_.**Caption**

 _expression_ Required.
 An expression that returns one of the above objects.

 ## Example